JuanCely999/JuanCely999/README.md

 ### Hi.
 I am Juan Pablo Cely 👋

-Economist, professional with experience as a researcher, and data analyst, knowledge of Excel, Power Bi, learning Python code, R, SQL, exploratory data analysis, database management, financial indicators, logistics, and reporting.
-Ability to work in a team, under pressure, and according to established objectives.
+Economist  with experience in data analysis and reporting.
+Proficient in Python, SQL, and NoSQL for creating ETL processes and handling big data.
+Skilled in database management, financial indicators, logistics, and reporting.
+Experienced in working with cloud platforms such as Microsoft Azure, Databricks, and AWS.

+I have a proven ability to work effectively in teams, deliver under pressure, and achieve established objectives.
+In my previous roles at BEMORE, Nueva Licorera de Boyacá, and OPREC, I conducted research, performed data analysis, and prepared economic and financial reports.

-Job profile in research, data analysis, and economic and financial reports in universities and companies such as BEMORE, Nueva Licorera de Boyacá and OPREC.
+I am now seeking opportunities in research, data analysis, and economic and financial reporting, both in academic institutions and companies, where I can leverage my skills and experience.
+I am dedicated to delivering high-quality insights and actionable recommendations based on thorough data analysis.

 - [My page.](https://juancely999.github.io/web/)